These lakes are located in the City of Lake Elmo, just south of Highway 36 and east of I-694.

 The DNR owned access is located on the northwest shore of Demontreville.
 Olson lake is accessed by a navigable channel from Demontreville Lake.
 Travel east of I-694 on highway 36 a little more than 1 mile.
 Turn right (south) on Highlands Trail to the lake Follow lakeshore around to the right (west) to the access.
 These lakes have surface water use restrictions.
 See rules posted at the access.

 Demontreville and Olson are some of the best bass fishing lakes in the East Metro area.
-The restrictive regulation has resulted in a good population of large bass.
+The restrictive regulation has resulted in a population of very large bass.
 Bluegill bite well in this lake, but tend to be on the small side.
 Large crappie can be found in some years as well.

-Ice fishing on these lakes for NOP can be very productive in some years.
+Ice fishing on these lakes for Northern Pike can be very productive in some years.